Updated on September 6, 2022

 3. Anterior Uveitis (Eye Inflammation)

-Anterior uveitis is the inflammation of the iris and adjacent tissues.5 It's the most common form of infectious uveitis.
-It has an annual incidence of 20.3 per 100,000 people.6
+A pinpoint pupil may indicate anterior uveitis, also called iritis.
+It’s the most common form of uveitis, with an annual incidence of 20.3 per 100,000 people.6

 Other Symptoms